The NEXD Campaign Manager platform supports 4 special call-to-action functions that you can easily add to your creative. These are:

 - Link: Directs the user to your specified URL

 To quickly get yourself up to speed on the CTA functions, you can head over to the NEXD page and watch our short (it's only 15 minutes long) webinar.
-Go over the features and learn how to use them.
+It's worth going over the features and learning how to use them.

 Specifying CTA Text

 By default the Link call to action will be selected with the text in the Action Bar being "Learn more".
-If you want to change this, click Call To Action Text field and add your own text.
+If you want to change this, click on the CALL TO ACTION TEXT field and add your own text.
 For example "Click here" or "Buy now".
 This is the text your audience will see in the action bar, when your campaign is live.

 Changing the CTA Type